Recent research found a weird connection between introversion and cat ownership.

 “Cats are quiet, they know how to entertain themselves, and they are all about comfort.
 They even get falsely accused of being aloof — something introverts understand well.”

-Helgoe grew up with both cats and dogs, but her family lived in the country, so all their pets stayed outside and roamed free.
+Helgoe, an introvert, grew up with both cats and dogs, but her family lived in the country, so all their pets stayed outside and roamed free.
 But then she married a husband who was allergic to cats.

 Her wish?
 To get a dog that acted like a cat.